Northern and central Ontario

 Planning process

 The project will follow the Class Environmental Assessment for Transmission Facilities, 2024 in accordance with the Ontario Environmental Assessment Act.
 Work on the Class EA will begin with the publication of the Notice of Commencement.
-This is an important part of the planning process to assess potential natural, economic, social and cultural effects, determine measures to avoid or minimize impacts and evaluate route alternatives.
+This is an important part of the planning process to assess potential natural, economic, social and cultural effects, determine measures to avoid or minimize impacts and evaluate routes.

 In addition to the Class EA, the project will require Ontario Energy Board approval under Section 92 (Leave to Construct) of the Ontario Energy Board Act.